 Mid Cornwall · TR2

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Ladock, that work is shaped by the place itself — Ladock is a village east of Truro on the B3275, with a fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Working in Ladock means starting from the TR2 context — Ladock is a village east of Truro on the B3275, with a fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Edwardian houses.

 Our process